ironboy/light-frame/README.md

 ### *Do not* use the **constructor** method
 You **should** not write your own constructor.

-**Base** will let you inherit a constructor that accepts properties to be set on your instances (see the below).
+**Base** will let you inherit a constructor that let you set properties when you create your instances (see the examples below).

 ### Sub-components
 Sub-components are created by other components.
 This means every component except **App** is a **sub-component**, created using *composition*.